 Will staff at banks speak my language when applying for a mortgage in Ibiza?

-Generally the staff at banks in Ibiza do speak various languages, however the level of fluency might vary and this might be one of the reasons for you to feel more comfortable dealing with a mortgage broker who speaks your language fluently and who can represent you and negotiate on your behalf.
+Generally, the staff at banks in Ibiza do speak various languages, however, the level of fluency might vary and this might be one of the reasons you feel more comfortable dealing with a mortgage broker who speaks your language fluently and who can represent you and negotiate on your behalf.

 Can foreigners get a mortgage in Ibiza?

 Yes, they can get a mortgage from either a Spanish bank or from an international bank.